openmind-consortium/Analysis-rcs-data/README.md

        exist, process but do not save<br/>

 If applicable, data are saved in the same 'Device' directory where raw JSON were selected

+## Structure of Repository
+- **code**
+  - functions: code for specific needs; [TBD if these are further organized in subfolders]
+  - toolboxes: turtle_son, etc...
+- **documentationFigures**
+- **testDataSets**: benchtop generated test data sets for validation of code; often generated signals are simultaneously recorded with DAQ to allow for verification of timing across data streams.

 ## What is the RC+S native data format?
 The Medtronic API saves data into a session directory.
 There are 11 .json files which are created for each session, which contain both meta-data and numerical data.
 Out of the box, the size/duration of these files is limited by the battery powering the CTM.
 Unmodified, this battery lasts for 4-5 hours.
 The CTM can be modified to be powered with an external battery, leading to recording duration being limited by the INS (implanted neurostimulator) battery.
 The INS battery can stream for up to ~30 hours.